burberius/urlsplitter/README.md

 splitter.split("mailto:maxmuster@example.com");
 String email = splitter.getPath();
 ```

+## Result parts of a split
+The default is an empty string or null in case of the port.
+Each part can be accessed with a getter, like in the examples above.

+- protocol
+- user
+- password
+- host = domain or ip
+- port
+- path
+- fragment = the navigation fragment (#fragment)
+- query = the complete query part (?examplequery)
+- queryMap = the query part split up and parsed into a map for easier access

 ## Build
 To build this library you need maven and then you can run: